Level 2 Charger: A Detailed Buying Guide and Top Choices for Your EV

 There are tons of reasons to choose a Level 2 charger over a standard-issue Level 1 charger:

-You may be wondering why it makes sense to invest in the best possible home charger.
+You may wonder why investing in the best home charger makes sense.
 It’s because home is where you should be doing most of your charging, whenever possible.
 According to Car and Driver in their article on the subject, at-home charging “has two significant benefits: Charging can be accomplished when the vehicle is otherwise parked, and home charging is substantially cheaper (roughly one-third the cost) of D.C. fast-charging.”

 You can take advantage of off-peak electricity rates and keep your EV topped up whenever it’s parked.
 This is particularly true for those who own specific models like the Nissan Leaf or Chevy Bolt, which can take full advantage of the quicker charging times.